startling/argent/examples.markdown

 Subcommands:
    AND           4081 quad 2-input AND gate.
    OR            4071 quad 2-input OR gate.
    NAND          4093 quad 2-input NAND (with Schmiit triggers!)
 ```

 Each of the subparsers have help messages, too.

 ```
-usage: subcommands.py AND [--h] a b
+usage: subcommands.py NAND [--h] [--a] [--b]

-4081 quad 2-input AND gate.
+4093 quad 2-input NAND (with Schmiit triggers!)

 optional flags:
    --h, --help   Display this help message and exit.

-necessary arguments:
-   a             The first input.
+   --a           The first input.
-   b             The second input.
+   --b           The second input.
 ```

 etc. etc. etc.